 False Murder to Freedom

 From the article “Oklahoma Justice – Prison for Life for the Innocent“:

 Originally pleading innocent, Reno was cooperative, even agreeing to be in a police line-up – he was not guilty and had nothing to hide.
 The line-up turned out to consist of one person – Reno Francis.
 The assistant district attorney who handled his case threatened him with the death penalty which in 1970 in Oklahoma meant the electric chair.
 He harassed and frightened Reno until, fearful of losing his life, he finally changed his plea.

 His court appointed attorney told him to waive his right to a trial, his right to appeal, his right to remain in the county jail for ten days.
 For reasons Reno still doesn’t understand, his family was not allowed inside the county during the time he was locked up in the county jail.
 Therefore, he faced the judge alone as his attorney was no comfort or help.
 Seventeen days after his arrest he arrived at the Oklahoma State Penitentiary at McAlester, a convicted murderer.

 Reno Francis walked out of prison as a free man on April 30, 2014, after 43+ years in prison.

 The US~Observer championed Reno’s freedom through an in-depth investigation.
-By publishing numerous articles, supplying many letters with supporting information to legal authorities, and making Reno’s case a political one, the US~Observer successfully influenced his release.
+By publishing numerous articles, supplying many letters with supporting information to legal authorities, and making Reno’s case a political one, the US~Observer successfully helped influence his release.

 If you are facing a murder charge, and you didn’t commit the crime, don’t rely solely on an attorney.
 Contact us immediately – 541-474-7885.
 We will help you.